comicallybad/comp_sci/ReadMe.md

 FOR WINDOWS
 1. Install mingw, mark all compilers for installation
-2. Add C:/MINGW/Bin to PATH Variable
+2. Add {mingw location}/bin to PATH System Variables

 FOR MAC
 1. Install XCode